 - Melatonin: 3 mg

-Vitamin C is well-known for a variety of benefits but, as it relates to Recoop, its most pertinent possible advantage is that it can combat hypertension (high blood pressure), which is one possible side effect of taking stimulants.
+Vitamin C is well-known for a variety of benefits but, as it relates to Recoop, its most pertinent possible advantage is that it can combat hypertension (high blood pressure).

-Magnesium is often included in supplements to help people sleep because, according to the National Sleep Foundation, it may help you fall asleep faster and can inhibit chemicals that contribute to your mind racing as you try to fall asleep.
+Magnesium is often included in supplements to help people sleep because it may help you fall asleep faster and can inhibit chemicals that contribute to your mind racing as you try to fall asleep.

 Melatonin is a chemical your body releases around 9 p.m. each day.
 Its purpose is to help you fall asleep.
 The National Sleep Foundation says that taking between 1 and 3 milligrams of melatonin around bedtime will increase your melatonin levels by 1 to 20 times and help you fall asleep faster.

-Neither of the vitamins in this supplement is dosed at levels that will cause any significant side effects.
+Neither of the ingredients in this supplement is dosed at levels that will cause any significant side effects.

 Curcumin and CEQ10 could have negative interactions with blood thinners.
 If you take blood thinners like warfarin, ask your doctor if there is any danger in you taking daily doses of 500 mg of curcumin and 100 mg of Coenzyme Q10.

-WebMD notes that N-Acetyl L-Tyrosine may cause heartburn, nausea and fatigue.
+N-Acetyl L-Tyrosine may cause heartburn, nausea, and fatigue.

-The company has an excellent return policy.
-If you don’t like your supplements for any reason, you can contact the company via phone or email and tell them you want a refund.
+The company has an excellent return policy for first-time buyers.
+If you don’t like your supplements for any reason, you can contact the company within 30 days and tell them you want a refund.
 You don’t have to ship anything back to them.

 There is research that indicates that vitamin B6 could help with nausea.
-Ashwagandha has been proven to help with stress reduction and, to Recoop’s credit, has a dosage that exceeds the research amounts, whereas most supplements that refer to research have lower amounts in their products than what was used in research.
+Ashwagandha has been proven to help with stress reduction and, to Recoop’s credit, has a dosage that exceeds the research amounts.

 L-theanine has a few studies backing its ability to help your brain function better, too.

 However, other ingredients don’t carry definitive evidence of their effectiveness.
 Coenzyme Q10 doesn’t have strong research regarding cognitive clarity but, even if it did, your body would only absorb a fraction of the dosage included in each Balance capsule.
-Th it e same goes for curcumin.
+The same goes for curcumin.

 Also, neither vitamin C nor N-Acetyl L-Tyrosine has definitive research indicating they can help you fall asleep faster and sleep more soundly.

-And, most importantly, none of the studies we looked over proved that any of the ingredients on the list would be effective when used in conjunction with popular stimulants like Adderall and Ritalin.
+And, most importantly, none of the studies we researched showed that any of the ingredients would be effective when used in conjunction with popular stimulants like Adderall and Ritalin.

-We cannot provide a definitive recommendation because the collective research doesn‘t warrant it.
-That being said, Recovery has the right ingredients to help you fall asleep; there is no question about that.
-Balance’s use of ashwagandha is promising but, again, not conclusive.
+We cannot provide a recommendation because collective research doesn‘t warrant it.
+That being said, Recovery has the right ingredients to help you fall asleep.

 Because of this, we’d consider the cost-benefit of this supplement to be risky, as you’ll pay at least $79 for a 25-day supply.
 The yearly cost of a subscription would be $1,185.